Q. What is the difference between a determinate and an indeterminate tomato?

 A. I recommend that you decide on one of these methods to support the plants, to keep them up off the ground, for best health.
 There and pros and cons to each style.

 - Staked plants will ripen faster crops of generally larger fruit.
+Staking and pruning also helps manage disease.
 Stakes must be at least 1 inch thick and 6 feet high, inserted a foot into the ground.
 Remember: Staked plants require a commitment to ongoing pruning, keeping the plant to one or two main stems of vine-like, not bush, habit.
 All small suckers that develop in the crotches between the leaves and the main stem must be removed.
-I do not have the energy for this, so I cage my plants, but here’s the encyclopedia of tomato-pruning if you wish to stake (or trellis) and prune.
+Here’s the encyclopedia of tomato-pruning if you wish to stake (or trellis) and prune.

 - Another advantage of cages: You can use them as mini-greenhouses should late or early frosts come, by having clamps and reusable pieces of clear, heavy plastic cut to wrap each cage.
 Some expert growers always put the plastic on in the first weeks to reduce negative effects of wind on young plants.